wfailla/un-orchestrator/README_COMPILE.md

 	; Your code is now in the `un-orchestrator-master` folder.

-In order to compile and setup the different components of the universal node, you have to follow the instruction provided in each subfolder.
+In order to compile and setup the different components of the Universal Node, you have to follow the instruction provided in each subfolder.